-Paulette M. Pagán received her J.D. from Suffolk University Law School in 2016.
-She was the first member of her family to attend law school.
-Ms. Pagán served as the executive editor of the Journal Health and Biomedical Law, where she published her student note: Reliance on Indiana Pharmacy Board’s Synthetic Drug Statute Creates Constitutionally Void Criminal Statute – Tiplick v.
-State of Indiana on Administrative & Constitutional Law.
-In her note, Ms. Pagán analyzed the Indiana Court of Appeal’s decision on Indiana’s criminal synthetic drug law and the Indiana’s Pharmacy Board.
-She earned her B.A. in Political Science from the University of Central Florida in 2012.
+Paulette’s academic achievements are equally remarkable.
+She obtained her J.D. from Suffolk University Law School, becoming the first member of her family to attend law school.
+As the executive editor of the Journal Health and Biomedical Law, Paulette published a groundbreaking student note entitled “Reliance on Indiana Pharmacy Board’s Synthetic Drug Statute Creates Constitutionally Void Criminal Statute – Tiplick v.
+State of Indiana on Administrative & Constitutional Law.”
+While in law school, she served as a law clerk for Suffolk County district court and superior court judges, contributing to the development of cutting-edge criminal case opinions